 Breeds with floppy ears like Doodles, basset hounds and cocker spaniels are more prone to ear problems.
 This is partly because of reduced airflow, the shape of the dog’s ear canal and hair growth in the inner ear.

 These features provide a perfect environment for yeast infections, wax buildup and general irritation so cleaning your dog’s ears should be done more often.

 Allergies are another potential cause of doggy ear issues, so be sure to check with your veterinarian if there’s an unexplained recurring problem.

-How Frequently Should You Clean a Dog’s Ears?
+How Frequently Should Cleaning Your Dog’s Ears Be?

 Understanding Your Dog’s Ear Health

-Here are the main things to check for when determining whether your dog’s ears require cleaning or veterinary attention.
+Here are the main things to check for when determining whether your dog’s ears require a regular cleaning or veterinary attention.

 Signs of an Ear Infection